yahya-tamur/advent/README.md

 The way I included `problem` in the code is by having symlinks in the folder for each year.

+Note that in order for symlinks to be correctly set up in Windows, you need to be in 'developer mode', run some git commands, then clone the repository.
+I don't use Windows, but everything else in this repository should work without problems.

 You can cd into `a<year>` and run ```python <day>.py``` to print the answers to that day from that year.